X-Wing

 What's an X-Wing?

 This is a natural progression from naked pairs and builds on the foundation of naked singles and hidden singles.
+If you're still building your basics, consider reviewing pointing pairs as an intermediate bridge before tackling X-Wing.

 Why It's a Game-Changer